 India's Defence and Security — New Paradigms

 Ambassador Chinoy's specialism in strategic affairs is evident in a dual sense.
 His assessment of India's security situation is neither alarmist nor naive but rather an impartial assessment of the actual threats to India today — including cross-border terrorism, cyber warfare, etc. — not to mention the more traditional threats on its northern frontiers.
 What is interesting is the way Ambassador Chinoy describes the shift in India in relation to its defence strategy — from Atmanirbhar Bharat's emphasis on self-reliance in manufacture of defence equipment, the re-visitation of military doctrine (including at least consideration of the eventuality of a two-front war with Pakistan and China), and so on.
 His views on technology-driven warfare — AI, drones, cyber warfare, etc. — makes a particularly salient observation in its own right as it illustrates how India's security imagination is shifting with regard to current threat rhythms.
-Then, Chinoy's assessment also introduces a level of analysis that moves beyond hardware, to also discuss reforms in intelligence, border architecture, and partnerships with like-minded nations, which are all rapidly becoming a basic part of India's evolving security architecture.
+Then, Chinoy's assessment also introduces a level of analysis that moves beyond hardware to also discuss reforms in intelligence, border architecture, and partnerships with like-minded nations, which are all rapidly becoming a basic part of India's evolving security architecture.

 Changing Dynamics of the Indo-Pacific